josephsalmon/MyWebsite/README.md

 Work for creating the website at https://josephsalmon.eu/

-Need Quarto and some extensions:
+You need Quarto and some extensions
 - `quarto add quarto-ext/fontawesome`
 - `quarto add mcanouil/quarto-iconify`
 - `quarto install extension sellorm/quarto-social-embeds`

+including an `.htaccess` file.

 All the content is inspired by the work by [Marvin Schmitt](https://www.marvinschmitt.com/).

-Some other interesting resources includes: [Gang He](https://drganghe.github.io/quarto-academic-site-examples.html) feedback on quarto.
+Some other interesting resources includes: [Gang He](https://drganghe.github.io/quarto-academic-site-examples.html) and also the website from (Mickael Canouil)[https://mickael.canouil.fr/].